LemmyNet/lemmy-docs/src/administration/troubleshooting.md

 It is possible that federation requests to `/inbox` are blocked by tools such as Cloudflare.
 The sending instance can find HTTP errors with the following steps:

+- If you use a [separate container for outgoing federation](horizontal_scaling.md), you need to apply the following steps to that container only
 - Set `RUST_LOG=lemmy_federate=trace` for Lemmy
 - Reload the new configuration: `docker compose up -d`
 - Search for messages containing the target instance domain: `docker compose logs -f --tail=100 lemmy |  grep -F lemm.ee -C 10`
-- If you use a [separate container for outgoing federation](horizontal_scaling.md), you need to apply the previous steps to that container only
 - You also may have to reset the fail count for the target instance (see below)

 ### Reset federation fail count for instance